My Experiment Dehydrating Oranges

 Holiday Spice Christmas Tree – RAZ 2021

 I loved everything about this tree!
-But what really got my attention was the beautiful garlands made with dried whole oranges, slices, and cinnamon sticks.
+What really caught my eye were the beautiful garlands made with dried whole oranges, slices, and cinnamon sticks.

-There are other ornaments of apples, pomegranates, spice jars, frosted berry picks, and more on this tree.
-Goodness, it would be a great tree to put up in the fall and leave until January!
-Seems like you could just smell the clove, citrus, and cinnamon.
-Even though artificial ornaments don’t have any smell, they sure invoke those aromatic scents))
+The tree also had ornaments of apples, pomegranates, spice jars, frosted berry picks, and more.
+It would be a perfect tree to put up in the fall and keep until January.
+It almost feels like you can smell the clove, citrus, and cinnamon.
+Even though the artificial ornaments don’t have any scent, they definitely evoke those aromatic fragrances.

 My Experiment

-So, I thought I would try my hand at drying or dehydrating some oranges and orange slices.
-My air fryer has a dehydration setting of 150° for six hours.
-I chose some fresh Mandarin oranges and started slicing.
+So, I decided to try my hand at drying or dehydrating some oranges and orange slices.
+My air fryer has a dehydration setting of 150°F for six hours.
+I selected some fresh Mandarin oranges and began slicing them.

 slicing oranges for dehydration